-Criminal offending by young people can stem from a range of complex social problems such as family dysfunction, poor educational outcomes, unemployment, and substance abuse.
-Addressing the root causes of offending can help young people better connect with their communities and reduce the risk of them committing future crimes.
+Offending by young people has been an increasing community concern over recent years.
+Youth offending can stem from a range of complex social problems such as family dysfunction, poor educational outcomes, unemployment, and substance abuse.

 - Queensland Police Service